Image

 Brussels' collaborative model: formalising multi-level governance for climate action

 We then heard about the multi-level governance for climate action approach in the Brussels Capital Region.
-Through the EMPOWER - Empowering local energy independence through electricity sharing & solar production - project, Brussels-Capital Region innovation agency Innoviris, together with Brussels City and the Municipalities of Schaerbeek, Ixelles and Etterbeek, have come together to set up a new collaborative model for climate action, building on the Climate City Contract framework.
+Through the EMPOWER - Empowering local energy independence through electricity sharing & solar production - project, Brussels-Capital Region innovation agency Innoviris, together with Brussels City and the Municipalities of Schaerbeek, and Ixelles have come together to set up a new collaborative model for climate action, building on the Climate City Contract framework.

 In the group exercise, participants looked into the challenge of how the initial informal cooperation can be translated into a more formalised cooperation with clear added value and without creating additional burden and inefficiencies.